-- Campus Crusade for Christ A Christian organization open to all students and College staff wanting to explore Bible study and other related activities. - Progressive Student The Progressive Student Organization is a social action group that is devoted to bringing attention and raising awareness about some of the pressing social issues in our society and community.
-We do this through educational activities or engaging in projects that help the local community. - Phi Theta Kappa An honors and service organization for students attaining a 3.5 GPA after completing 18 or more credit hours.
-Students are invited to become members and provide letters of recommendation from faculty. - Environmental Action Committee An organization of faculty, staff and students interested in environmental issues.
+Campus Crusade for Christ - A Christian organization open to all students and College staff wanting to explore Bible study and other related activities.

+Progressive Student - The Progressive Student Organization is a social action group that is devoted to bringing attention and raising awareness about some of the pressing social issues in our society and community.
+We do this through educational activities or engaging in projects that help the local community.

+Phi Theta Kappa - An honors and service organization for students attaining a 3.5 GPA after completing 18 or more credit hours.
+Students are invited to become members and provide letters of recommendation from faculty.

+Education for Sustainability (E4S) Student Group - An organization of faculty, staff and students interested in environmental issues.
 Help is always needed to set up recycling boxes, empty recycling boxes, and to suggest and study ways NSCC can contribute to a cleaner environment.